baronsmv/linux-rt-upscaler/README.md

 >
 > Python 3.14 is now supported, **however** official PyPI wheels for Python 3.14 are temporarily unavailable due to a missing `PySide6` wheel.
 You can still use Python 3.14 by installing the package from source or by waiting for PySide6 to release `cp314` wheels.
 If you encounter any Vulkan‑related crashes while using it, please [open a new issue](https://github.com/baronsmv/linux-rt-upscaler/issues) with your system details.
 >
-> Until that's resolved, the simplest workaround is to install it using a Python 3.13 virtual environment:
+> Until that's resolved, the simplest workaround is to install it using Python 3.13:
 >
 > ```sh
 > pipx install --python=python3.13 --fetch-missing-python linux-rt-upscaler